lepoco/CUDAfy.NET/README.md

 I am not the creator of this library, but only a fan who wants to help in using CUDA in newer versions.

+### Original CUDAfy 1.29 repository on CodePlex Archive
+Cudafy.NET can be downloaded from [CodePlex](https://archive.codeplex.com/?p=cudafy)

 ### Copyright
 The LGPL v2.1 License applies to CUDAfy .NET.
 If you wish to modify the code then changes should be re-submitted to Hybrid DSP.
 If you wish to incorporate Cudafy.NET into your own application instead of redistributing the dll's then please consider a commerical license.
 Visit http://www.hybriddsp.com.
 This will also provide you with priority support and contribute to on-going development.